vs356/fastrobots/LabTwo.md

 * Demonstrate 5s of IMU data sent over Bluetooth

 ### Record a Stunt [(Video)](https://drive.google.com/file/d/1VsbVhABb523XYVr3xpztkki_FMSCRxw9/view?usp=sharing)
-* Include a video (or some videos) of you playing with the car and discuss your observations To complete the lab, I familiarized myself with the car's basic motion profile by driving it using the remote.
+To complete the lab, I familiarized myself with the car's basic motion profile by driving it using the remote.
 The car is very quick, so I struggled with making tight turns.
 The flips are easier to execute than expected, but the car is overall rather difficult to control.